 The trading price of our common stock may continue to be highly volatile.
-For example, the closing price of our stock during the period from August 24, 2018 to September 5, 2018, fluctuated between a low of \$0.004 and a high of \$0.2599.
+For example, the closing price of our stock during a short period of time from August 24, 2018 to September 5, 2018, fluctuated between a low of \$0.004 and a high of \$0.2599.
 Our stock price could continue to be subject to wide fluctuations in response to a variety of factors, including the following:

-- actual or anticipated results of our clinical trials; - actions of securities analysts who initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - issuance of our equity and/or debt securities, or disclosure or announcements relating thereto; - additional shares of our common stock being sold into the market by us or our existing stockholders and/or holders of convertible debt or the anticipation of such sales; - stock market valuations of companies in our industry; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - lawsuits threatened or filed against us; - regulatory developments in the United States and foreign countries applicable to biotech and biopharma companies; and - other events or factors, including those resulting from war or incidents of terrorism, or responses to these events.
+- actual or anticipated results of our clinical trials; - actions of securities analysts who initiate or maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - issuance of our equity and/or debt securities, or disclosure or announcements relating thereto; - additional shares of our common stock being sold into the market by us or our existing stockholders and/or holders of convertible debt or the anticipation of such sales; - stock market valuations of companies in our industry; - · price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - lawsuits threatened or filed against us; - regulatory developments in the United States and foreign countries applicable to biotech and biopharma companies; and - other events or factors, including those resulting from war or incidents of terrorism, or responses to these events.

-In addition, the stock market in general, and the OTCQB in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+The stock markets in general, and the small-cap biotech market, in particular, have experienced extreme price and volume fluctuations in recent years that have significantly affected the quoted prices of the securities of many companies, including companies in our industry.
+The changes often appear to occur without regard to specific operating performance.
+The price of our shares of common stock could fluctuate based upon factors that have little or nothing to do with our company and these fluctuations could materially reduce our share price.
 Broad market, clinical trial results and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.